-Methodology to determine the POCO adjustment
+Determination of the POCO adjustment

-- 4.5 The information upon which the POCO adjustment calculation is constructed is likely to be held by the prime contractor and its group sub-contractors and not the MOD.
-In such cases, in order for the parties to reach an informed agreement as to the POCO adjustment: - a. the prime contractor should propose the POCO adjustment to the MOD, supported by the facts, assumptions and calculations relied upon; and - b. the MOD should scrutinise those matters and request any further information required to form a view as to the amount by which the contract profit rate must be decreased in order to exclude attributable profit that has been included. - 4.6 The table below demonstrates the process that contractors and the MOD must have regard to when agreeing the POCO adjustment amount. - 4.7 Please refer to Appendix B for a glossary of the terms used below.
-Please refer to Appendix C for a high-level worked example of the process to aid users.
+- 4.8 The information upon which the POCO adjustment calculation is constructed is likely to be held by the prime contractor and its group sub-contractors and not the Secretary of State.
+In such cases, in order for the parties to reach an informed agreement as to the POCO adjustment: - a. the prime contractor should propose the POCO adjustment to the Secretary of State, supported by the facts, assumptions and calculations relied upon; and - b. the Secretary of State should scrutinise those matters and request any further information required to form a view as to the amount by which the contract profit rate must be decreased in order to exclude attributable profit that has been included.

+The table below demonstrates the process that contractors and the Secretary of State must have regard to when agreeing the POCO adjustment amount.

+4.9 Please refer to paragraph 4.10 onwards for a glossary of the terms used.
+And please refer to Appendix B for a high-level worked example of the process to aid users.